Last updated 11th June 2019

 Support from your solicitor

 When you get your offer, make sure a solicitor checks through the legal details for you, and explains the ins and outs of the contract.
-Your independent expert adviser will provide a list of recommended specialist independent equity release solicitors for you to use.
+Your expert adviser will provide a list of recommended specialist equity release solicitors for you to use.

 6. Get your money